dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Memory Profiling.md

 - **RDX**, utilizes hardware performance counter sampling with hardware debug registers to produce reuse-distance histograms.
 In contrast to `loca`, it incurrs an order of magnitude smaller overhead while maintaining 90% acuracy.
 The tool is no longer maintained and there is almost no documentation on how to use the tool. [@RDXpaper]
 - **ReuseTracker**, is built upon `RDX`, but it extends it by taking cache-coherence and cache line invalidation effects into account.
 Using this tool we were able to produce meaningful results on a small program, however, it is not production quality yet and is not easy to use.
 Github URL: [https://github.com/ParCoreLab/ReuseTracker](https://github.com/ParCoreLab/ReuseTracker); paper: [@ReuseTrackerPaper].

 Aggregating reuse distances for all memory accesses in a program may be useful in some cases, but future profiling tools should also be able to provide reuse distance histograms for individual loads.
-Once an engineer found a problematic load or store by traditional sampling approach, it should be able to request a temporal and spatial reuse distance histogram for that memory operation.
-Perhaps, it should be a separate collection since it may involve a bigger overhead.
+Luckily, not every load/store assembly instruction has to be thoroughly analyzed.
+A performance engineer should first find a problematic load or store instruction using traditional sampling approach.
+After that, he/she should be able to request a temporal and spatial reuse distance histogram for that particular operation.
+Perhaps, it should be a separate collection since it may involve a relatively large overhead.

-[TODO]: Describe how tracking reuse distances could help in performance analysis.

-[TODO]: Conclusion from Aditya:
-I think people do need temporal and spatial locality information for purposes such as predicting cache misses and deciding code transformations.
-However, the reason why there are fewer memory profilers supporting locality measurement is probably the difficulty to implement it and the overhead it might introduce.
-To measure data locality, the profiler needs to read the accessed memory addresses one by one and check if there is an exact match among the addresses or the cache lines.
-If using binary instrumentation, the overhead will be huge as each memory operation has to be intercepted.
-So this overhead and practicality problem might discourage developers of profilers from adding this feature.
+Temporal and spatial locality analysis provide unique insights that can be used for guiding performance optimizations.
+However, careful implementation is not straightforward and may become tricky once we start accounting for various cache-coherence effects.
+Also, a large overhead may become and obstacle for integrating this feature into production profilers.

 [^1]: Intel SDE - [https://www.intel.com/content/www/us/en/developer/articles/tool/software-development-emulator.html](https://www.intel.com/content/www/us/en/developer/articles/tool/software-development-emulator.html).
 [^2]: Heaptrack - [https://github.com/KDE/heaptrack](https://github.com/KDE/heaptrack).